 • Kitchen sinks are sprayed.
 So, do not cover them or use them for storage.

 • All food must be stored in thick plastic containers.
 Many pests can chew through thin plastic and seek refuge inside.
 If possible, place things like spices and chips inside your fridge.

 • Speaking of your fridge – you will have to unplug it.
-Consider finishing off any perishables and discard any left overs.
+Consider finishing off any perishables and discard any leftovers.

 Pets are usually very sensitive to the chemicals used during pest treatment.
-It will be great if you can drop off your pet to a neighbour’s or friend’s place for the duration of the pest control treatment.
+It will be great if you can drop off your pet at a neighbour’s or friend’s place for the duration of the pest control treatment.

 • Store your pet’s bedding and toys carefully.

 • Get your furry friend a flea and tick treatment at the vet.

 • Aquariums must be covered tightly with plastic.
 Make sure your fishes have adequate food for the duration.
 If you don’t have one already, this is a good time to get some kind of auto feeder for your fish.

 • Turn off any aquarium air pumps as they will suck in air-borne chemicals and introduce them into the water.

 • The paint of your favourite wall decoration may not like the chemicals, so try covering them with plastic.